Beaterio de Terciarias Agustinas Recoletas

-History of the Convent
+History

-The two Talangpaz sisters, who belonged to a religious lineage, decided to leave their comfortable life in pursuit of their spiritual calling even after their request for permission to wear the habit of mantelata were repeatedly turned down.
-When they heard that the Recollects admitted Filipino women into the Third Order, they proceeded to the Shrine of Our Lady of Mt.
-Carmel in the Church of San Sebastian in Manila and rented a nipa hut in Bilibid Viejo behind the church apse in which two other native beatas soon joined them.
-By the help of Fray Juan de Santo Tomas de Aquino, OAR, they revealed to the priests their desire to don the habit of mantelata.
+The two Talangpaz sisters, who belonged to a religious bloodline, decided to leave their comfortable life in pursuit of their spiritual calling even after their request for permission to wear the habit of mantelata were repeatedly turned down.
+When they heard that the Recollects admitted Filipino women into their Third Order, they proceeded to the Shrine of Our Lady of Mount Carmel in the Church of San Sebastián in Manila and rented a nipa hut in Bilibid Viejo behind the church apse in which two other native beatas soon joined them.
+By the help of Fray Juan de Santo Tomás de Aquino, OAR, they revealed to the priests their desire to don the habit of mantelata.
 After their credentials were carefully checked and their petition for the habit was approved, they were incorporated as tertiaries of the Order.
 They received the habit on the 16th day of July 1725.
-The nipa hut they rented together with the other beatas was the start of the formation of the congregation.
+The nipa hut they rented together with the other beatas was the beginning of the congregation.

 An unexpected crisis happened in the beaterio when it drew the attention of more aspirants than it could manage.
-To resolve the crisis, Fray Diego de San Jose, OAR, the prior of San Sebastian, impulsively demanded back the habits he had bestowed on the Talangpaz sisters and ordered them to vacate the house in the convent garden and immediately demolished the house.
+To resolve the crisis, Fray Diego de San José, OAR, the prior of San Sebastián, impulsively demanded back the habits he had bestowed on the Talangpaz sisters and associates, and ordered they vacate the house in the convent garden before he immediately demolished the house.
 The sisters later sought out the prior himself to assure him with these words: "Fray Diego, please bear with us.
 Now you spurn us and send us away, but you can be certain that later, you will be pleased to receive us back and grant us the holy habit again, and not only the two of us but others as well whom Our Lady of Carmel will call to give us company.
 We have great hopes that she will grant us this favor to our deep joy and that of the Recollect fathers, too.
 But for now, we have to be patient and suffer till Our Lord and his Most Holy Mother will have mercy on us."

-Haunted by the words of these women of faith, the Prior requested the Provincial of the Order that they be granted with the habit of mantelatas and that the community of beatas, henceforth, be assisted by the Recollects in accordance with the Sacred Constitutions of the Order.
-Consequently, the rites of the re-investiture of the Talangpas Sisters were held in the year 1728, probably on the feast of Our Lady of Mt.
-Carmel.
-They re-adopted the respective names they took in 1725, namely – Sor Dionisia de Santa Maria and Sor Cecilia Rosa de Jesus.
+Haunted by the sisters' words, San José requested the Provincial of the Order to grant the women with the habit of mantelatas and that the community of beatas be assisted by the Recollects in accordance with the Sacred Constitutions of the Order.
+Consequently, the re-investiture of the Talangpaz Sisters was held in the year 1728, probably on the Feast of Our Lady of Mount Carmel.
+They re-adopted the religious names they took in 1725, namely – Sor Dionisia de Santa María and Sor Cecilia Rosa de Jesús.